 - 3. Locate the position of the SENDCOM enclosure with the attached supply air sensor, on to the supply duct or plenum. - 4.
-Drill a 1/4" hole for the sensor and attach the SENDCOM assembly so that the sensor fits through the 1/4" hole. - 5.
-Attach the SENDCOM assembly to the duct or plenum with the sheet metal screws provided. - 6.
-Locate the position in the return duct or plenum for the return sensor and drill a 1/4" hole. - 7.
-Install the sensor assembly labeled LAT SENSOR with the provided sheet metal screws, and extend the sensor wire to the SENDCOM RA + - terminal block.
-Red on +, Black and Shield on -. - 8.
-Connect the shield conductor of the return air sensor lead wire to on the RA terminal block. - 9.
-Connect 24 volts using 18 AWG wire minimum, to the "R" and "C" terminals of the SENDCOM.
-Power can be taken from the HVAC unit control transformer or a separate 24vac transformer. - 10.
+Drill a 1/4" hole for the sensor and attach the SENDCOM assembly so that the sensor fits through the 1/4" hole. - Attach the SENDCOM assembly to the duct or plenum with the sheet metal screws provided. - 6.
+Locate the position in the return duct or plenum for the return sensor and drill a 1/4" hole. - Install the sensor assembly labeled LAT SENSOR with the provided sheet metal screws, and extend the sensor wire to the SENDCOM RA terminal block. - 8.
+Connect the shield conductor of the return air sensor lead wire to on the RA terminal block. - Connect 24 volts using 18 AWG wire minimum, to the "R" and "C" terminals of the SENDCOM.
+Power can be taken from the HVAC unit control transformer. - 10.
 Connect the communication wire to RX and TX.
 The communication wire must be separate from any 24-volt or higher wiring. - 11.
-Set the address on the SENDCOM by rotating the address switches TENS and ONES with a pocket screwdriver.
-The SENDCOM is addressed from the factory at 71.
-This is indicated by the TENS switch set on 7 and the ONES switch set on 1.
-If using ZonexCommander (Plus), the first address for stand alone equipment will be 75.
+Each SENDCOM must be addressed to the corresponding stand alone thermostat.
+Determine the thermostat address to which the SENDCOM is applied and add 70 to that address.
+Press and hold the ADR button, and then press the UP or DN button to raise or lower the displayed address number (see Page 29).